gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

     Received(Event),
 }
 ```

-- `Waiting` — the session is in a waiting state;
+- `Waiting` — the session is in a waiting state.
-- `Sent` - the intermediate state of the session in which the message was sent to the second program, but the response has not yet been received;
+- `Sent` - the intermediate session state in which the message was sent to the second program, but the response has not yet been received.
-- `Received(String)` - the session state in which the reply message was received.
+- `Received(String)` - the session state when the reply message has been received.

-Considering the new fields in the program structure, initialization appears as follows:
+With these new fields in the program structure, initialization is as follows:

 ```rust
 #[no_mangle]